carljm/django-localeurl/docs/installation.rst

 Installation
 ============

-This section describes how to install the localeurl application in your Django application.
+This section describes how to install the localeurl application in your Django project.

 Prerequisites
 -------------